shabble/osx-space-id/README.md

 `-r` option, the return value of the program is set to the current Space number for ease of use in scripting.

-For example, in Bash: `$ ./spacefinder -r -qq; echo $?` will print the Space number apps.
+For example, in Bash: `$ ./spaces-util -r -qq; echo $?` will print the Space number apps.
 If the space cannot be determined for any reason, it will be returned as -1 (255).

-If you call spacefinder with the `-q` option, it will enter quiet mode and only print the space number (matching `/^\d+$/`).
+If you call spaces-util with the `-q` option, it will enter quiet mode and only print the space number (matching `/^\d+$/`).
 The silent version (`-qq`) will print nothing to `STDOUT`, and any error messages will be printed to `STDERR`.
 Silent is generally only useful if you're switching Spaces, or